Elsiewangui/phase-0-completing-assignments-codegrade/README.md

 up.
 As you haven't submitted an assignment for this lab yet, click on the "Create submission" button.
 On the next page that opens, click on the "GitHub" button.
 A GitHub screen will open asking you to authorize CodeGrade.
-(Note: you should only have to do this step the first time you create a submission.)
+(Note: you should only have to do this step the first time you create a stubmission.)
 Once CodeGrade is authorized, as long as you're logged in to GitHub, CodeGrade should be connected to your account.